Darexsh/black-windows-cursors/README.md

 * Some cursors are animated (loading, busy, etc.).

 * To uninstall, simply switch back to another cursor scheme in the **Pointers** tab.

+* **Commercial use is not permitted**.
+You may use, modify, and distribute this project only for non-commercial purposes.

 * Tested on Windows 10 & 11.